Suzi Taylor is a Service Designer with a background in digital, content strategy, journalism and education.

 I put a call-out through Minus18 networks inviting attendees to get in touch about taking part in a documentary film.
 Within a week, I’d already been contacted by 10 young people.
 They were from public schools and private schools, and lived everywhere from Dandenong to South Yarra to Torquay.
 Some came from religious families, some from culturally diverse backgrounds.
 They spanned the spectrum of sexuality and gender identity; and I knew that if I could find a way to weave their stories together, we’d have a unique window into the lives and perspectives of queer teenagers in Melbourne, 2012.

 I knew that I also needed to capture some experiences of growing up queer in the country.
-At the time, I was working for ABC radio on the NSW/Victorian border and made contact with two young women, Steph and Erin, whom I had met whilst covering the Border’s first marriage equality rally for ABC’s AM and Triple J’s Hack.
+At the time, I was working for ABC on the NSW/Victorian border and made contact with two young women, Steph and Erin, whom I had met whilst producing a radio story about the Border’s first marriage equality rally.

-And so here we are, ten years after the initial call went out through the Minus18 email list.
+And so here we are, over a decade on from my initial call-out via the Minus18 newsletter.
 The participants who stole our hearts as teenagers are now in their 20s.
-And do they have some stories to tell.
+You should see them now.

 Jack Alexander